December 30 Holiday (Rizal Day) Pay Computation

 Jose Protacio Rizal Mercado y Alonso Realonda, also known as Dr. Jose Rizal, is one of the prominent people who initiated the revolution against the Spanish colonists.
 He was born in Calamba on June 19, 1861.
 Rizal was a doctor and a writer.

-At Bagumbayan Field, Rizal was sentenced to death by firing squad on December 30, 1896.
-Despite never having engaged in battle, he was detained and put on trial for treason.
+At Bagumbayan Field, Rizal faced his death by firing squad on December 30, 1896.
+Despite never having engaged in battle, he was previously detained and put on trial for treason.

 First Rizal Day

-The first Rizal Day was observed as a national day of grieving for Rizal and all the victims of the Spanish colonial regime in 1898 by Emilio Aguinaldo, the country’s first president.
+The first Rizal Day was a national day of grieving for Rizal and all the victims of the Spanish colonial regime in 1898 by Emilio Aguinaldo, the country’s first president.

-The first town to abide by the order was Daet, Camarines Norte, which raised a monument that was financed by the people of Camarines Norte and the surrounding Bicol Region and designed by Lt.
-Col. Antonio Sanz.
+The first town to abide by the order was Daet, Camarines Norte, which raised a monument designed by Lt.
+Col. Antonio Sanz and financed by the people of Camarines Norte and the surrounding Bicol Region.

 Act No. 345 was issued by the Philippine Commission on February 1, 1902, a year later, officially designating December 30 as Rizal Day.

-To guarantee the event’s solemnity, President Elpidio Quirino approved Republic Act No. 229 into law on June 9, 1948.
+To guarantee the event’s solemnity, President Elpidio Quirino approved Republic Act No. 229 on June 9, 1948.
 Every December 30, the law forbids horse racing, cockfighting, and jai-alai.
-It also mandates that flags are raised at half-staff nationwide.
+It also mandates that flags be raised at half-staff nationwide.

 On December 30, 1996, the centennial of Rizal’s death was commemorated with a reenactment and a flag-raising ceremony.
 The event involved retracing Rizal’s final steps from his cell at Fort Santiago to the execution site.

 Rizal Day falls on December 30 every year.
 As per the proclamation, this is a regular holiday in the Philippines.
-Moreover, regular holidays, except for El id Fatir, Maundy Thursday, and Black Friday, are those that typically have a set date.
+Moreover, regular holidays, except for El id Fatir, Maundy Thursday, and Black Friday, typically have a set date.

-Regular holidays are different from special non-working days, which provide premium pay instead of holiday pay if an employee works on the day.
+Regular holidays differ from special non-working days, which provide premium pay instead of holiday pay if an employee works on the day.

 The primary purpose of making Rizal Day a regular holiday is to provide Filipinos an annual opportunity to honor their people’s bravery, foster a sense of national identity, and strengthen their patriotism.